dylanyeung/portfolio-website/README.md

 - **GitHub:** [Your GitHub Profile](https://github.com/dylanyeung)

 ## Conclusion
-This portfolio website is designed to effectively showcase my web development abilities, utilizing a range of modern technologies and best practices.
-It offers a detailed look at my skills, experience, and projects, serving as a professional tool for connecting with potential employers and collaborators.
+This portfolio website implements modern web development practices using HTML, CSS, and JavaScript.
+Designed to provide an engaging and functional user experience, it integrates contemporary design principles and interactive features.
+The site’s structure and functionality offer a clear demonstration of proficiency in creating responsive and dynamic web interfaces, showcasing the ability to build well-crafted, user-centric web applications.